7 of the Best Jobs for People Who Like to Read

 4. Librarian

 Working as a librarian allows you to immerse yourself in a world of books and gives you access to old and new material across all genres.
-As a librarian, you interact with patrons and community members and provide personalized book recommendations.
-This connection allows you to engage in conversations about books, discuss literary topics, and build relationships with fellow book lovers.
-To be successful as a librarian, you also need to have a comprehensive understanding of the technology used in libraries, such as virtual reference systems.
+Beyond managing book collections, librarians interact with patrons, provide personalized book recommendations, and organize community events that foster a love of reading.

 5. Book Reviewer